storybookjs/marko/MIGRATION.md

 Previously, `@storybook/core` would automatically add the `postcss-loader` to your preview.
 This caused issues for consumers when PostCSS upgraded to v8 and tools, like Autoprefixer and Tailwind, starting requiring the new version.
 Implictly adding `postcss-loader` will be removed in Storybook 7.0.

 Instead of continuing to include PostCSS inside the core library, it has been moved to [`@storybook/addon-postcss`](https://github.com/storybookjs/addon-postcss).
-This addon will provide more fine-grained customization and will be upgraded more flexibly to track PostCSS upgrades.
+This addon provides more fine-grained customization and will be upgraded more flexibly to track PostCSS upgrades.

 If you require PostCSS support, please install `@storybook/addon-postcss` in your project, add it to your list of addons inside `.storybook/main.js`, and configure a `postcss.config.js` file.